brianlockerbie/readme-generator-pro/README.md

   <a name="installation"></a>
   ## Installation
   Begin cloning the repository and installing Node.js to your computer.
 Type & enter "node index.js" in the terminal.
-Completley answer all of the prompts to generate a README file.
+Completely answer all of the prompts to generate a README file.
 The newly created "README.md" file will be found in a folder called "dist" in the root directory.

   <a name="usage"></a>

   ## Usage
   This template is suitable for most projects.
-Watch video walkthrough of how how to use this application.
+Watch video walkthrough of how to use this application.

   <a name="license"></a>